dstackai/dstack/docs/reference/cli/stop.md

-# stop
+# dstack stop

-The `stop` command stops runs within the current Git repository.
+Use this command stops runs within the current Git repository.

 ### Usage